Best Bike Handlebars

 What you should do is measure the distance between your AC joints and use that as a reference.
 So, if that distance is around 45 centimeters, then look for a width around that same distance.
 Then again, preference comes into play so it is ultimately up to your style.
 But, also pay attention to the rise.
 There are low, mid, and high rises available.
 While this also has a lot to do with preference, higher rises can make the steering feel more precise.

 The size was already documented and now, it is time to discuss the shape and.
-Indeed, the shape of your handlebars is going to play a critical role in many things, especially comfort.
+Indeed, the shape of your bicycle's handlebars is going to play a critical role in many things, especially comfort.
 But, what is nice is nine times out of ten, it really comes down to your personal preference.
 However, the main point is for you to be comfortable when you are riding.
-With so many different shape and configurations, though, how do you know if it is?
+With so many different shapes and configurations, though, how do you know if it is?

 Well, let’s address some of the more popular types.
 You have traditional models that will sport gently rounded curves for a deeper drop.
 Of course, there are also models with a straighter shape that sport ergonomic bars in the middle.
 If you prefer a relaxed ride, you may want the latter.
 But, for speed, the traditional models may be more ideal.
 Oh, and do not forget about the back sweep.
 With just a little back sweep, the comfort can be amplified for your shoulders and wrists.

 In terms of worrying if the model you invest in will fit your current bike, there is not much concern.
 But, it does not mean that you are out of the woods just yet.
 Why else would this be a point of emphasis?
 It really all comes down to the diameter of the handlebar.
 This number (which will typically either be 25.4 millimeters or 31.8 millimeters) will refer to the center point where the stem will attach.
-If you do not know what the stem of a bike is, it basically serves the purpose of securing the handlebars to the fork steerer.
+If you do not know what the stem of a bike is, it basically serves the purpose of securing the bike handlebars to the fork steerer.

 But, you need to pay close attention to this measurement because you will need a stem with a matching clamp size.
 As such, you could run into a scenario where the model you pick will not fit.
 No one wants that so ensure that your stem will be compatible.

 More or less, all of the main stuff has been covered.
 But, it is worth mentioning that the visual style of the model can actually have a profound effect on how much you like it.
 In specific, the normal individual will at least want the bars to somewhat match the overall style of the rest of the bike.
-Would you really want to install shiny metallic silver handlebars onto a jet-black bike (or the other way around)?
+Would you really want to install shiny metallic silver bicycle handlebars onto a jet-black bike (or the other way around)?

 For most people, the answer to this question will be no and rightfully so.
 As such, look for a model that will naturally fit onto your bike.
 Trust us; you will end up regretting it if you think that eventually, you will get used to the oddball color.